 Sometimes insurance companies opt to add a flat extra.
 This means that the standard premium for the policy in question is increased by a specified number of dollars per $1,000 of insurance.
 Flat extras can be permanent or temporary.

 Let’s say John Smith applied for a $250,000 20-year term life insurance policy.
 Based on the tentative offers from the life insurance companies, below are estimates of what John can expect to pay for each of the different options.

-As you can see from the varied responses (and this is just a handful of the life insurance companies available through Quotacy) it pays to work with a broker.
+As you have read, the relationship between life insurance and opioids is complex.
+You can see from the varied responses (and this is just a handful of the life insurance companies available through Quotacy) it pays to work with a broker.
 Brokers are not tied to one company and have the ability to shop multiple insurance companies to help you get affordable coverage.